 5) Do you have the facilities to accommodate Disabilities?

 Yes, we have a specially built Disabled Kart that has the Accelerator and Brake on Handlebars instead of a steering wheel.
 This has proved very popular for karters who have little or no mobility in their legs.

 No. We gear the karts so that better drivers can just about hit the redline on the faster sections of the circuit.
 It’s up to you to get them there!

-If you bring your telemetry from your previous session and it is within 6 weeks you can skip it (you also get an additional 10% discount)
+If you bring your telemetry from your previous session and it is within 6 weeks you can skip it.

 all weekends and school holidays are peak